Gadwal Samsthanam

 Gadwal Samsthanam was a vassal of the Nizam of Hyderabad.
-It was once part of Raichur district (though it is now Gadwal in Jogulamba Gadwal district).
+Once part of Raichur district, it is now Gadwal in Jogulamba Gadwal district.
 It was one of the three important samsthanams, the other two being Wanaparthy Samsthanam and Jatprole Samsthanam.

 Historical Places

-The Samsthanam has a fort called as Gadwal Fort or Nalla somanadri fort.
-The fort is in a dilapidated state today.
+The Samsthanam contains a now dilapidated fort known as Gadwal, or Nalla Somanadri Fort.

 Lingamma Bavi and Chokkamma Bavi are two wells constructed by Somanadri.
 The wells were named based on the names of his wives Lingamma and Chokkamma.